Biliboom/NLP_GUI/README.md

 Finally, one can find the cleaning_for_GUI.py file, which contains the code for cleaning datasets into a useable format as well as some other useful functionalities.<br><br>

 Warning: as of current release, you are able to use any trained model for any task when using the prediction functionality.
 However, for accurate results, use twitter for emotion prediction, imdb for positive/negative, reddit for positive/negative/neutral, and yelp for star ratings.
-I have not yet found how to make "greyed-out" options, so that it is impossible to predict star ratings on a model that was trained on twitter data.<br><br>
+I have not yet found how to make "greyed-out" options, so that it is impossible to predict star ratings on a model that was trained on twitter data, for example.<br><br>

 Warning: To train a model on your own dataset, please have two columns named 'text' and 'label' in order for the program to function as intended.
 Possible file extensions are .csv .tsv .parquet <br><br>

 Warning: Do NOT train more than 1 dataset for a given classification method.
 As of current release, if you want to run predictions on your own dataset, the program will only read the first datafile uploaded for a given classification method.
 If you wish to use a new datafile, you will have to go into the 'Your_Pickle' folder and delete the previous datafile uploaded<br><br>

+Note: You will notice that for the second task, the output box for an evaluation graph unfortunately is not present.
+Due to limited time I was unable to figure out how to include that in the GUI code.
+As such, it is recommended to run the GUI for training where some kind of terminal is visible, as the classification report is still being printed out there. <br><br>